jrobinson14/CS523Proj1/README.md

 # TimeSeries.py

 Creates a time series of logisitc map.
 Can be manipulated for different values of r to see attractors -> chaos

+Currently creates two figures.
+Figure 1 is a non-chaotic time series, Figure 2 is chaotic

+# Data Files

+data generated is stored in two files: dataChaotic.txt and dataNonChaotic.txt